 Chicory root extract has exceptional liver detox properties.

 This is because chicory is pretty much unique in the natural world for the manner in which it protects against chemical-induced free radicals.

-Choline is a macronutrient that’s imperative for healthy liver function.
+Choline is a micronutrient that’s imperative for healthy liver function.

 That’s because it helps detox the liver and drains out all the toxins that are stored in there.
 What’s more, choline is thought to fight fatty liver disease, promote normal brain development, nerve function, muscle movement, increase energy levels, and maintain a healthy metabolism.

 What’s not to love?